ConnorDye/IdealGene-Bioinformatics-Gene-Sequencing-Application/README.md

-# Bioinformatics Gene Sequencing Application
+# IdealGene: Bioinformatics Gene Sequencing Application

 In bioinformatics many problems consist of determining how the structures of genes align using a scoring matrix.
 This match up allows us to infer the gene's functions.
 This program utilizes a bioinformatics **dynamic programming** algorithm similar to the Needleman–Wunsch algorithm.